July 9, 2010

 Our recommendation for these cases is to consult with the COFEPRIS on whether the press release is considered an advertisement, and act upon the opinion issued by this authority, which is also subject to challenge.

-There are no provisions regarding the sending or request of information by health professionals; however, if the information sent falls within the definition of advertising, it would be forbidden by the Regulations of the Health Law regarding Advertising, regardless of the existence of a previous request.
+There are no provisions regarding the sending or request of information by health professionals, however if the information sent falls within the definition of advertising, it would be forbidden by the Regulations of the Health Law regarding Advertising, regardless of the existence of a previous request.

 There is no standard guideline on market research for medicinal products, but the general rules would apply for such a research.

-Companies can involve health professionals in market research exercises but the use of the medicinal product that is pending authorisation would be prohibited, unless the study was sanctioned by COFEPRIS as part of clinical trials.
+Companies can involve health professionals in market research exercises but the use of the medicinal product that is pending authorization would be prohibited, unless the study was sanctioned by COFEPRIS as part of clinical trials.

-According to Article 42 of the Regulations of the Health Law regarding Advertising, advertisement directed to heath professionals can only be published in specialised media, and it must be based on the information to prescribe medications, which must contain the following data:
+According to Article 42 of the Regulations of the Health Law regarding Advertising, advertisement directed to heath professionals can only be published in specialized media, and it must be based on the information to prescribe medications, which must contain the following data:

 Article 42 also mentions that in case some of the abovementioned data does not exist, this circumstance must be expressly mentioned.